paritytech/polkadot/roadmap/implementers-guide/src/runtime/validity.md

 Aside from inherents for assignment notices and approval votes, we provide an "Approved" inherent that triggers the on-chain logic in a relay chain block `R1` to rerun the assignment and approval tracker logic for its ancestor `R0`, which then declares `R0` approved.
 We could integrate with GRANDPA by gossiping messages that list the descendent `R1`, but then map this into the approved ancestor `R0` for GRANDPA itself.

+Approval votes could be recorded on-chain quickly because they represent a major commitments.

-Assignment notices and/or approval votes should be recorded on-chain only when relevant.
+Assignment notices should be recorded on-chain only when relevant.
 Any sent too early are retained but ignore until relevant by our off-chain assignment system.
 Assignments are ignored completely by the dispute system because any dispute immediately escalates into all validators checking, but disputes count existing approval votes of course.

 ## Local Disputes